AjayMT/thorin/README.md

 1. I wanted to learn Rust.
 2. It was a fun exercise in system programming.

-I chose the name 'thorin' because this program reads DWARF files (the predominant format for debugging information in object files).
+I chose the name 'thorin' because this program reads DWARF files (the predominant format for debugging information).

 ## TODO
 - fix the CLI